delpix/artefact-dating/README.md

-# Archaeological Artefact Dating — PWA
+# Artefact Dating — PWA

 A Progressive Web App that estimates the age of an archaeological artefact through an **interactive binary search**: the user answers a series of